nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Giant Gloop (840/8)

-  * Leena - Target Giant Gloop
-    * Get to Level 5
-    * TurnRed on Gloop
+  * Leena - Get to Level 5 - TurnRed on Gloop
-  * Glenn - Target Giant Gloop
-    * Get to Level 4
+  * Glenn - Get to Level 4 - Magnify
-    * Magnify
-  * Serge - Target Giant Gloop
+  * Serge - Target Giant Gloop - 1 - WeakMinded
-    * 1
-    * WeakMinded
-  * Leena - Target Giant Gloop
+  * Leena - Target Giant Gloop - IceBlast
-    * IceBlast
-  * Glenn (optional)
-    * Medicine Leena if Frozen
+  * Glenn - Medicine Leena if Frozen or AquaBall
-  * Serge
-    * Defend for Stamina / BlueField or Blue Element to fill all the Blue
+  * Serge - Defend for BlueField or Blue Element to fill all the Blue (whichever is more appropriate)
-  * Leena - Target Giant Gloop
-    * Get to Level 5
+  * Leena - Target Giant Gloop - Get to Level 5 - Frog Prince
-    * Frog Prince
   * Heal with Consumables
   * **SPLIT AFTER THE WIN MENU**